DavidRaab/website/content/posts/2022-10-25-generic-equality.md

 But the F# compiler will give the following errors for the highlighted lines.

-    1    -> The signature and implementation are not compatible because the declaration of the type parameter 'a' requires a constraint of the form 'a: equality
+    2    -> The signature and implementation are not compatible because the declaration of the type parameter 'a' requires a constraint of the form 'a: equality

     6,14 -> A type parameter is missing a constraint 'when 'a: equality'

-You could fix this by adding the constraint.
+We can fix this by adding the constraint.

 ```fsharp {hl_lines=[2]}
 [<CustomEquality;NoComparison>]